stianeikeland/node-etcd/README.md

 etcd.watch("key", console.log);
 ```

+The watch command is pretty low level, it does not handle reconnects or
+timeouts (Etcd will disconnect you after 5 minutes).
+Use the `.watcher()` below
+if you do not wish to handle this yourself.

 ### .watchIndex(key, index, [options], callback)

 This is a convenience method for get with `{wait: true, waitIndex: index}`.